Sv443-Network/UserUtils/README.md

 The usages and examples are written in TypeScript and use ESM import syntax, but the library can also be used in plain JavaScript after removing the type annotations (and changing the imports if you are using CommonJS or the global declaration).
 If the usage section contains multiple usages of the function, each occurrence represents an overload and you can choose which one you want to use.

-Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header or have other requirements.
+Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header or have other specific requirements and limitations.
-Their documentation will contain a section marked by a warning emoji (⚠️) that will go into more detail.
+Those will be listed in a section marked by a warning emoji (⚠️) each.

+If you need help with something, please [create a new discussion](https://github.com/Sv443-Network/UserUtils/discussions) or [join my Discord server.](https://dc.sv443.net/)
+For submitting bug reports or feature requests, please use the [GitHub issue tracker.](https://github.com/Sv443-Network/UserUtils/issues)

 <br><br>